GoogleCloudPlatform/DataflowTemplates/v2/spanner-change-streams-to-sharded-file-sink/README_Spanner_Change_Streams_to_Sharded_File_Sink.md

 * **windowDuration** (Window duration): The window duration/size in which data will be written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 (Example: 5m).
 Defaults to: 10s.
 * **filtrationMode** (Filtration mode): Mode of Filtration, decides how to drop certain records based on a criteria.
 Currently supported modes are: none (filter nothing), forward_migration (filter records written via the forward migration pipeline).
 Defaults to forward_migration.
 * **metadataTableSuffix** (Metadata table suffix): Suffix appended to the spanner_to_gcs_metadata and shard_file_create_progress metadata tables.Useful when doing multiple runs.Only alpha numeric and underscores are allowed.
 Defaults to empty.
 * **skipDirectoryName** (Directory name for holding skipped records): Records skipped from reverse replication are written to this directory.
-Defaults to: skip.
+Default directory name is skip.